vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 Internally, vFile creates and uses etcd cluster to store metadata for volumes.
 By default, the etcd cluster listens on port 2379 for client communication and port 2380 for peer communication.
-If you have other etcd clutster which already listens on those default ports, you need to specify different ports to avoid conflict when installing the vFile plugin.
+If you have other etcd cluster which already listens on those default ports, you need to specify different ports to avoid conflict when installing the vFile plugin.
 Please see the following example:

 ```